SAML-based Single Sign-On

 3. Entity ID: The entity ID of the service provider (this is also the SP Issuer ID used for SLO requests).

-4. Service Provider Signing Certificate: This is the certificate used to sign requests from the Service Provider to the Identity Provider.
+4. Service Provider Signing Certificate: This certificate is used to sign requests from the Service Provider to the Identity Provider.
 This same certificate should also be used if the identity provider is configured to encrypt SAML assertions sent to the service provider.

-Once you have configured at least one Single Sign-On connection, you can disable the Standard Authentication connection.
-Disabling Kandji standard authentication will disable the ability for Kandji administrators in your instance to authenticate via Email/Password, Google Sign in, or Office 365 Sign in.
-Please refer to our Single Sign-On support article for step-by-step instructions.
+You can disable the standard authentication connection once you have configured at least one Single Sign-on connection.
+Disabling Kandji standard authentication will disable the ability for Kandji administrators in your tenant to authenticate via email/password, Google Sign-in, or Office 365 Sign-in.
+Please refer to our Single Sign-on support article for step-by-step instructions.